 The stigma is, intentionally or not, attached by mental health professionals with the diagnostic label.
 The diagnostic label effectively becomes a professional judgement or determination that the person has a genetic, or biological defect which caused a "neurobiological brain disease" or "chemical imbalance" that has no cure.

 The names given to symptoms are the negative behaviors and/or undesirable emotions, are perceived to be 'bad' either by the patient, or someone else.
-Saying a person has a disease when a psychiatric diagnosis is applied is inaccurate at the very least; it is not an objective medical finding of a disease, a biological condition, a genetic defect, a chemical imbalance, or a "neurobiological disorder," per se.
-Personal beliefs and educated, professional opinion/s are not empirical evidence that validate the disease hypothesis, without evidence, it's an illusion.
-The evidence for an underlying neurobiological disease causing "mental illnesses" may be just around the 'translational science' corner; but until substantive empirical evidence of a disease is found, it is merely speculation; it's not even a theory, since it's not a validated hypothesis...
+Saying a person has a disease when a psychiatric diagnosis is applied is inaccurate at the very least; it is not based on any objective, medical finding, a disease, biological condition, genetic defect, chemical imbalance, or "neurobiological disorder," per se.
+Personal beliefs and educated, professional opinion/s are not empirical evidence that validate the disease hypothesis, without this empirical evidence, psychiatric disease is an illusion.
+The evidence for an underlying neurobiological disease causing "mental illnesses" may be just around the 'translational science' corner; but until substantive empirical evidence of a disease is found, it is merely speculation; it's not even a theory, since it's a hypothesis that has yet to be validated...

 via Standford PsychLaw seminar:

 Proposed Changes to APA Guidelines

 Central ethical and professional practices in psychiatric care

 Topic 3.2.2 Honesty and TrustHonesty and trust are elemental values of a profession.
 Honesty entails the “positive” duty to tell the truth as well as the “negative” duty not to lie or intentionally mislead someone.
 Derived from core principles of trustworthiness, integrity, and respect for persons, honesty and trust are fundamental expectations for the patient seeking psychiatric care.

 Topic 3.2.3 Non-participation in fraud